Live Shipping Estimates - Available Right Now

 These ports take advantage of the Great Lakes-Saint Lawrence Seaway, which allows Wisconsin to be linked directly to global shipping routes.
 This means that goods can be easily transported to and from Wisconsin to other parts of the world.

-Intermodal transportation in Wisconsin
+Intermodal Transportation in Wisconsin

 Intermodal transportation in Wisconsin improves the movement of goods and people by connecting trains, roads, and waterways.
 Key projects include the Milwaukee Intermodal Station and the Muskego Yard bypass, supported by the Wisconsin Department of Transportation, aimed at enhancing travel and reducing congestion.